davegallant/site/content/_index.md

 This is a space where I document my learnings and share them with others.
 I hope you find something useful here.
 Continuous improvement is what motivates me to keep learning.

 I choose to host this site, alongside other tools, rather than relying exclusively on larger platforms because I believe in the open web.
-Interoperability is often not a primary concern for popular platforms today and I find that concerning.
+Interoperability is often not a consideration for popular platforms today and I find that concerning.

 ## Connect